nickspiker/basecalc/README.md

-# Basecalc: Your Towel in the Mathematical Cosmos
+# basecalc: Your Towel in the Mathematical Cosmos

-Copyright (C) 2023 Nick Spiker
+Copyright (C) 2024 Nick Spiker

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by